animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### How my grandpa died

 His heart doctor was in another building, and they had to carry up my grandpa to that doctor.
+He died that night of heart attack.

 My grandpa was a self-reliant man, but the stress of moving from his hospital to the other one to see that heart doctor was extreme.
 My mom was there, and it was a big ordeal just to help him stand amid the kidney problems he entered the hospital for.
 He survived two heart attacks previous in Uzbekistan, and was in the hospital for kidney issues.
 That's why my sister even specialized in kidney issues as a nurse practioner now.
 He was in there for kidney issues, and died from a heart attack after a gruelling trial to get to his heart doctor.

 <!-- **You people are murderers.** -->

 In Uzbekistan, by the way — I know, can you imagine how backwards this is going to be — doctors visited patients.

-They told him to see the heart doctor.
-It was a gruelling trial.
-He did.
-He died later that day.

 #### Intimacy healing